 By Marika Sboros

-That’s a message Big Food and Big Pharma, and the doctors and scientists in their thrall don’t like to hear.
-They will go to amazing lengths to suppress it.
-It’s as if they want people to carry on eating foods that make them fat and sick, and just take drugs to treat symptoms of disease that follow.
+That’s a message Big Food and Big Pharma don’t like you to hear.
+In fact, they will go to great lengths to suppress it.
+Experts say it’s as if these interests want people to continue eating foods that make them fat and sick.
+They also want people just take drugs to treat symptoms of disease that will surely follow.

 “If you can’t disprove what is written,” he says, “make the public believe that the authors have an ulterior motive other than what they wrote.